The Public Team

 You can reach Jeff at email@example.com

 Courtnie was born in San Antonio but raised in the West Texas town of Abilene.
 She relocated permanently to San Antonio in 2003 and attended The University of Texas at San Antonio where she received a B.S. in Kinesiology and a Minor in Health.
 Courtnie began dancing at a very young age and started teaching dance at the age of nine.
 Dance and performance has always been her passions.
 Courtnie has been a member of the San Antonio Spurs ‘Team Energy’ as well as the San Antonio Stars ‘Star Squad’.
 Courtnie has choreographed for high schools and dance conventions all over Texas and has danced in such events as the Florida Citrus Bowl, Super Bowl XXXVIII, and Fiesta San Antonio's Webb Party.
-Courtnie is affiliated with Northside and San Antonio Independent School districts as a choreographer and serves as Director for Insight Boys Crew at Trilogy Dance Center.
+Courtnie is affiliated with Northside and San Antonio Independent School districts as a choreographer and served as Director for Insight Boys Crew at Trilogy Dance Center.
 As a performer, Courtnie has been seen on several stages around the community.
-Recent Playhouse stage credits include The Best Little Whorehouse in Texas (Durla) and Grease (Patty Simcox).
-Choreography credits include Beauty and the Beast, Jesus Christ Superstar, Grease, Wizard of Oz, and The Music Man in which she won a 2016 ATAC Globe Award.
+Favorite productions include Hairspray (Brenda), Urinetown, Memphis (Double Dutch Girl), In The Heights, Grease (Patty Simcox) and Gypsy (Agnes/Amanda).
+Courtnie serves as the Resident Choreographer for The Public Theater of San Antonio.

 You can reach Courtnie at firstname.lastname@example.org